 At the end of your treatment program, you will work with a counselor to come up with a long-term plan that will meet your continuing treatment needs.

-We don’t just work with depression and depressive disorders here at Pathways.
-We offer treatment programs for marital issues, drug and alcohol addiction, autism, pornography addiction, and more.
+Pathways Real Life Recovery doesn't just work with depression and depressive disorders.
+We offer treatment programs for marital issues, drug and alcohol addiction, pornography addiction, and more.
 It is our goal to break the cycle of guilt and the feelings of shame for all of our clients.
 We treat everyone who enters our facility with the utmost love, grace, and respect.

 Pathways Real Life Recovery cares about the full recovery and success of our patients.
 As such, we monitor and advise our clients for up to three years after completion of one of our Utah rehab programs.